andreasabel/inCode/entry/foldl-adjunction.md

         :: (a -> u b)       -- ^ the ways of going "into" u
         -> (f a -> b)       -- ^ the ways of going "out of" f
 ```

-Incidentally, adjunctions are also often described as one of the most
-"beautiful" concepts that Category Theory has introduced to the world.

-Note that the intuition we are going to be going into is specifically for
-adjunctions between `Functor` functors --- functors that the `Functor` typeclass
-models (aka, endofunctors in Hask).
-For a more general view of adjunctions in
-general, see the links above.

 ### Examples